stuartpb/barfspace/content/eaaac719-db0f-4eeb-8d5d-bc1bcac57c82.md

 Its job is to find historic notes and move them into pages under the Historium

 It produced an onboarding unit with Operation Trapper Keeper for integrating my old OneNote notes: the [Deep Note Divers](acea3fb8-4b0d-434e-aefd-3a75ced4f0a2.md)

+There's also the [planfile historical content expedition](aa9294c4-dabd-4638-a2db-5bbeb6236f8e.md) to produce pages for content that was removed from stuartpb.plan